New PC/Laptop Onboarding - Unboxing to Free Play

 Because banking trojans, password theft, identity theft, ransomware, and the like all suck.
 Chances are, if you have a computer, you run a fair amount of your life off it.
-Whether you think anyone would steal what you have on it is your own issue.
-I personally worry about that, but I also recognize it's a little concieted to worry about that sort of thing.
+Whether you think anyone would steal what you have on it, you'd still be subject to the random noise of untargeted attack on the internet.
+I personally worry about targeted attacks, but I also recognize it's a little concieted to worry about that sort of thing.
 That having been said, whether anything you have is of anything other than sentimental value is irrelevant.
-If my computer were ransomwared (or even just had the disk trashed by a less sophisticated issue), I would be out quite a bit of time, effort, and irreplacable photographs and save files and what not.
+If my computer were ransomwared (or even just had the disk trashed by a less sophisticated issue), I would be out quite a bit of time, effort, and irreplacable photographs, save files, and other data.

 Or I would be, if I hadn't followed this guide more or less religiously since well before I wrote it.